5 Ways the Actor’s Life Might Change After the Coronavirus

 Revenue will dry-up, as formerly avid theater-goers shun crowded theaters.
 There will be fewer and fewer opportunities for stage actors, as cash-strapped theaters close their doors.

-Even after a vaccine is made available, the theater scene will face a long, slow road to recovery.
+When a vaccine does become available, the theater scene will face a long, slow road to recovery.
 And Lord only knows what “recovery” will ultimately look like.

 #3: Fewer agencies and casting offices